Pearl & Dean: History

 For many years Pearl & Dean held the contract for ABC Cinemas, until ABC was bought by Cannon in 1986.

 In 1993, Pearl & Dean was acquired by Mediavision, a French cinema advertising contractor, and their fortunes started to improve.
-In 1999 the company was bought out by Scottish Media Group (now STV Group) for £22million.
+In 1999 the company was bought out by Scottish Media Group (now STV Group) for £22 million.

 In 2015, the company changed hands again with Image Ltd disposing of its holding to Willowbrook Investments Ltd. As part of the change of ownership, Irish media entrepreneur Dermot Hanrahan became the Chairman of Pearl and Dean.
 Hanrahan is also Chairman of Wide Eye Media in the Republic of Ireland which operates a similar business to Pearl and Dean.
 Both companies are now owned by the same group.

 Pearl & Dean supplied advertisements for Warner Cinemas throughout the 1990s and 2000s.
 Warner was later renamed Warner Village Cinemas and then Vue Cinemas.
 In January 2011, Vue's advertising contract was taken over by Digital Cinema Media.

+Pearl & Dean also supplied advertisements for MGM Cinemas and its successor Virgin Cinemas during the 1990s.
+After Virgin were purchased by UGC in 1999, they switched their contract to Carlton Screen Advertising, who were then the forerunner to Digital Cinema Media.

-Pearl & Dean currently supplies advertising for the UK cinema chains Empire, Showcase, The Light, many independent cinemas in the UK and also pop-up cinema events.
+Pearl & Dean currently supplies advertising for the UK cinema chains Empire, Showcase, The Light, many independent cinemas in the UK and pop-up cinema events.

-Asteroid
+Theme tune

 Pearl & Dean is known for its distinctive theme tune entitled "Asteroid", composed in 1968 by Pete Moore, which can be heard on the Pearl & Dean website.
-The introduction of the new titles accompanied by the "Asteroid" theme saw the disappearance of the well known Grecian Pillars, with its music "Grand Vista" composed by Trevor Duncan.
+The introduction of the new titles accompanied by the "Asteroid" theme saw the disappearance of the Grecian pillars, with its music "Grand Vista" composed by Trevor Duncan.

 The theme was sampled by Goldbug in their 1996 cover version of "Whole Lotta Love", which peaked at number 3 in the UK Singles Chart.